Press

 Within a few hours, the entire contents of this vending machine are (plastic) waste."
 It is one of the messages that commuters have been receiving since today via magnets on the vending machines in the major stations of our country.

-Brussels, 21 October 2022 – "Within a few hours, the entire contents of this vending machine will be (plastic) waste."
-It is one of the messages that commuters have been receiving since today via magnets on the vending machines in the major stations of our country.
-The magnets come from Dripl, a Ghent-Brussels start-up that makes plastic-free drinking in companies easy with its packaging-free drinks vending machine.
-Now people can also request a magnet from them to hang on the vending machine of their workplace.
-With the campaign, Dripl hopes to encourage employees to bring about change in their own workplace.
+Brussels, October 21, 2022 – “Within a few hours, the entire contents of this vending machine will be (plastic) waste.”
+This is one of the messages commuters have been reading since today via magnets on the drinks vending machines in Belgium's major train stations.
+The magnets come from Dripl, a Ghent-Brussels startup that makes plastic-free drinks easy for companies with its package-free drinks vending machine.
+Now, people can also request a magnet from them to hang on the vending machine at their workplace.
+With this campaign, Dripl hopes to encourage employees to make a difference in their own workplace.

-Every year, we produce about three hundred million tons of plastic waste, the equivalent of the weight of the total world population.
+We produce approximately 300 million tons of plastic waste annually, equivalent to the weight of the entire world population.
 The beverage industry alone still produces a staggering 1 million plastic bottles per minute.
-In Flanders, we open about 1.2 billion plastic bottles a year.
-If we don't take action, by 2050 there will be more plastic floating around in the oceans than there are fish, the UN warns.
+In Flanders, we open approximately 1.2 billion plastic bottles annually.
+If we don't take action, by 2050 there will be more plastic in the oceans than there are fish, warns the UN.

-"Introducing a deposit on cans and PET bottles – as Flemish Environment Minister Demir recently advocated – is a step in the right direction, but unfortunately the problem is bigger," says Colin Deblonde, CEO and co-founder of Dripl.
-"Plastic packaging achieves a recycling rate of around 50% in Belgium, and only 9% worldwide.
-As long as we don't all start consuming drastically less packaging, it's just cycling with a flat tire.
+"Introducing a deposit on cans and PET bottles—as Flemish Environment Minister Demir recently advocated—is a step in the right direction, but the problem is unfortunately much bigger," says Colin Deblonde, CEO and co-founder of Dripl.
+"Plastic packaging achieves a recycling rate of around 50% in Belgium, compared to only 9% globally.
+As long as we don't all drastically reduce our packaging consumption, we'll just be cycling with a flat tire.
 The best packaging remains the packaging that doesn't exist."

 Making offices plastic-free